How do I get a gluten and/or allergen detection service dog?

 be trained to detect?

-Can a gluten/allergen detection dog be able to work in a gluten/allergen filled environment?
+Can a gluten/allergen detection service dog be able to work in an environment where gluten/allergen may be present?